 The event is sponsored by the Berkshire Law Enforcement Torch Run Program and Special Olympics, Massachusetts.

-There is no entry fee for either the Poultry Plunge or the Super Plunge, but there are fundraising requirements for each.
+There is no entry fee for either the Polar Plunge or the Super Plunge, but there are fundraising requirements for each.

 Last year, the 10 Super Plungers raised $13,000 for Special Olympics Massachusetts.